JakeIVS/WZRD/README.md

 # WZRD
 WZRD is a virtual spellbook CLI for D&D 5th edition.
-It allows you to save learned spells to your spell list, create custom spells, and manage character stats.
+It allows you to create characters, save learned spells to your spell list, and manage character stats.

 ## Installation